shadrach098/cassandra/README.md

 # cassandra

-Music Streaming Data Analysis using Cassandra
+# Music Streaming Data Analysis using Cassandra
 Overview
-This project involves creating a NoSQL database using Cassandra to assist with analyzing user activity and song data from a music streaming app, SoundCloud.
-The aim is to address the inefficiencies of using a CSV file by migrating the data to a more query-friendly NoSQL format.
+This project involves creating a NoSQL database using Cassandra to analyze user activity and song data from the music streaming app SoundCloud.
+The goal is to address the inefficiencies of using a CSV file by migrating the data to a more query-friendly NoSQL format.
 The data will be modeled and queried using Apache Cassandra to answer specific questions regarding user behavior and song preferences.

 Project Objectives
 Data Modeling: Transition the data from a CSV file to a Cassandra NoSQL database.